The U.S. and the Holocaust, A film by Ken Burns, Lynn Novick & Sarah Botstein

 - Guy Stern, who recently turned 100 years old

-Episode 1: “The Golden Door (Beginnings - 1938)” Premieres Sunday, September 18 at 8 p.m. on KPBS TV - Reversing a history of open borders, a xenophobic backlash prompts Congress to restrict immigration.
+Episode 1: “The Golden Door (Beginnings - 1938)” Encore Wednesday, April 12 at 8 p.m. on KPBS 2 - Reversing a history of open borders, a xenophobic backlash prompts Congress to restrict immigration.
 Hitler and the Nazis persecute German Jews, forcing many to seek refuge.
 FDR is concerned by the growing crisis but unable to coordinate a response.

-Episode 2: “Yearning to Breathe Free (1938 - 1942)” Premieres Tuesday, September 20 at 8 p.m. on KPBS TV - As World War II begins, Americans are divided over whether to intervene against Nazi Germany.
+Episode 2: “Yearning to Breathe Free (1938 - 1942)” Encore Wednesday, April 19 at 8 p.m. on KPBS 2 - As World War II begins, Americans are divided over whether to intervene against Nazi Germany.
 Some individuals and organizations work tirelessly to help refugees escape.
 Germany invades the USSR and secretly begins the mass murder of European Jews.

-Episode 3: “The Homeless, The Tempest-Tossed (1942 - )” Premieres Wednesday, September 21 at 8 p.m. on KPBS TV - A group of dedicated government officials fights red tape to support rescue operations.
+Episode 3: “The Homeless, The Tempest-Tossed (1942 - )” Encore Wednesday, April 26 at 8 p.m. on KPBS 2 - A group of dedicated government officials fights red tape to support rescue operations.
 As the Allies liberate German camps, the public sees for the first time the sheer scale of the Holocaust and begins to reckon with its reverberations.

 Watch On Your Schedule:

-"The U.S. and the Holocaust, A film by Ken Burns, Lynn Novick & Sarah Botstein" will be available to stream for free on all station-branded PBS platforms, including PBS.org and the PBS Video App, available on iOS, Android, Roku, Apple TV, Android TV, Amazon Fire TV, Samsung Smart TV, Chromecast and VIZIO.
+"The U.S. and the Holocaust, A film by Ken Burns, Lynn Novick & Sarah Botstein" is available to stream for free on all station-branded PBS platforms, including PBS.org and the PBS App, available on iOS, Android, Roku, Apple TV, Android TV, Amazon Fire TV, Samsung Smart TV, Chromecast and VIZIO.

 “History cannot be looked at in isolation,” said Ken Burns.
 “While we rightly celebrate American ideals of democracy and our history as a nation of immigrants, we must also grapple with the fact that American institutions and policies, like segregation and the brutal treatment of indigenous populations, were influential in Hitler’s Germany.
 And it cannot be denied that, although we accepted more refugees than any other sovereign nation, America could have done so much more to help the millions of desperate people fleeing Nazi persecution.”